Silvery Sometimes (Ghosts)

 "Silvery Sometimes (Ghosts)" is a song by American alternative rock band The Smashing Pumpkins, written by the band's frontman, Billy Corgan.
 It was announced on the band's Twitter account on September 13, 2018.
 The song was released as the second single from the band's tenth album, Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun., the same day.
 The track was recorded with Rick Rubin in early 2018 and is the second track from the reforming three-quarters of the band's original lineup.

 Background and recording

-The single was released on September 13, 2018 and is the follow up to the album’s first single "Solara", in its partially reformed incarnation.
-The song was produced by record producer Rick Rubin, who the band had previously worked with band in the mid-'90s.
+The single was released on September 13, 2018 and is the follow-up to the album’s first single "Solara", in its partially reformed incarnation.
+The song was produced by record producer Rick Rubin, who the band had previously worked with in the late '90s.
 It was recorded at the Shangri La recording studio, Malibu, California in early 2018.